-Lawyering Skills I: Objective Analysis, Writing & Research (3 Credits)
+Lawyering Skills I: Objective Analysis, Writing & Research (3 Credits) Heading link

 This first-semester course focuses on the structure of the legal system; sources of law; reading, analyzing, and briefing cases; and writing legal memoranda analyzing clients’ claims and defenses.
 Students also get extensive training in legal research.
 The students have a conference with their professors after each paper is graded.

-- Civil Rights
+- Civil Rights (LAW 404)

-- Intellectual Property
+- Intellectual Property (LAW 403)

-Lawyering Skills II: Advocacy (3 Credits)
+Lawyering Skills II: Advocacy (3 Credits) Heading link

 The second-semester course focuses on persuasive writing and also continues to develop research skills.
 During this course, students learn advanced forms of research including legislative histories, looseleaf services, court rules, administrative rules and regulations, and advanced online legal research.
 The writing assignments include both trial and appellate briefs.
 Students present oral arguments on at least two of these assignments.
 As in Lawyering Skills I, students meet with their professors individually after each paper is graded.

-- Intellectual Property
+- Intellectual Property (LAW 413)

-Lawyering Skills III: Appellate Advocacy (2 Credits)
+Lawyering Skills III: Appellate Advocacy (2 Credits) Heading link

 In the third course, students refine their advocacy skills in the context of a school-wide moot court competition.
 Students prepare a brief and present two oral arguments in a hypothetical appellate case.
 Students are graded both on the brief and the oral argument by outside judges as well as their Lawyering Skills professors.
 Awards are presented for first place, second place, best brief, and best oralist.
 This course meets for two hours each week.

-Lawyering Skills IV: Drafting (2-3 Credits)
+Lawyering Skills IV: Drafting (2-3 Credits) Heading link

 In their final Lawyering Skills course, students may choose either a general or a specialized drafting course.
 The assignments are rigorous and comparable to the types of projects lawyers will encounter in practice.
 The general drafting course focuses on advising clients and creating wills, contracts, and other documents that the general practitioner works with on a daily basis.
 The specialized drafting courses include civil litigation, real estate transactions, intellectual property, information technology, international business law, family law, business planning, and others.